stevenwg/interest_calculator/README.md

 # Interest Calculator

-It is a calculator for compound interest
+It is a compound interest calculator build with tkinter.

 - Compound Interest
 - Simple interest